 Schaeffler applies cookies to secure an optimal use.
 With the further use of this website you accept the application of cookies.
 More Information

 Internal Audit represents the third line of defense of the Schaeffler Group’s governance structure.
 Internal Audit provides independent and objective audit and consulting services focused on adding value and improving business processes.
 The internal audit function contributes to meeting the corporate objectives the Schaeffler Group has communicated by assessing and helping to improve the effectiveness of the compliance management system, risk management, controls, and management and supervisory processes using a systematic and goal-oriented approach.
 Responsibility for establishing the internal audit function and for its effectiveness rests with the Board of Managing Directors and cannot be delegated.
 Hence, Internal Audit reports to the entire Board of Managing Directors.
-Organizationally, Internal Audit is assigned to the Chief Executive Officer of Schaeffler AG.
+The head of Internal Audit reports directly to the Chief Executive Officer of Schaeffler AG and also reports to the chairman of the audit committee on a regular basis.

 The Schaeffler Group has made the following arrangements to ensure the independence and objectivity of Internal Audit:

 Internal Audit consists of the functions “Methods, Reporting and Quality Assurance”, “Corporate Audits” and “IT and Special Audits”.
-It also has locations in each of the four regions.
+It also has locations in each of the Schaeffler Group’s four regions.

 The responsibilities of Internal Audit specifically include, but are not limited to, the following activities: